 We have much to celebrate!

-This year, may Pentecost be a reminder of God’s unfailing love and faithfulness as well as an invitation to be filled with the Holy Spirit.
+Pentecost this year is Sunday, May 28, 2023.
+May it be a reminder of God’s unfailing love and faithfulness as well as an invitation to be refreshed with the Holy Spirit.
 May we know His ways and be empowered by the Holy Spirit to live holy lives, bearing much fruit in Him.
-Our fellowship with the Lord as we abide in His Spirit can only deepen our faith and enrich our relationship with Him.
+Our fellowship with the Lord as we abide in His Spirit serves to deepen our faith and enrich our relationship with Him.